-Filming is permitted at most Metro stations.
+Filming is permitted at most Metrorail stations.
 For safety and privacy reasons, under no circumstances is filming/photography allowed on board in-service buses or railcars.
-It is important to remember that the primary role of WMATA is to move people, and that our customers come first.
+It is important to remember that Metro's primary role is to move people and that our customers come first.
 We will work with you to determine a time when the impact on the public is minimal.

 Applying for Permission to Film

 Submit a permit application form .
 The following advance notice must be observed with no exceptions:

 - 30 business days for filming on Metro property